reidmv/deployment-repo/README.md

 The _core_ of a deployment is similar to a module in that it is an independently promotable unit of change.
 The core has a distinction though in that there may only be one core in a deployment.

+#### Code

+A particular definition of core and modules, when referred to as a whole, may be referred to as the code.

 ### Interesting Actions

 Basic CRUD actions can be implied based on the thing descriptions above.
 Here I'll describe some of actions most interesting from a workflow perspective, and why they're interesting.